david-zwicker/video-analysis/README.md

 is released under the MIT license at github.
 The license is included at the end of this file.

+This package builds on the following python packages matplotlib numpy scipy cv2 - the OpenCV python bindings

+Optionally, sharedmem can be used to display images in a separate process

 The MIT License (MIT)